Next.js vs React: Complete Comparison Guide 2025 (Which Should You Choose?)

 | Best For | SPAs, dashboards | Marketing sites, e-commerce |

-TL;DR: Use React for simple SPAs and dashboards.
+TL;DR: Use React (with Vite) for simple SPAs and internal dashboards.
 Use Next.js for SEO-critical sites, e-commerce, and production apps.

 What is React? {#what-is-react}